tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Tazama Business Need

-With a lot of containers in the system, there is a need for a reliable API Gateway to route the traffic / Ingress into the Tazama system running on Kubernetes.
+With a lot of containers in the system, there is a need for a reliable API Gateway to route the traffic / Ingress into the Tazama platform running on Kubernetes.
 We want easy introspection, reliability, scalability, availability and performance.
 Ambassador provides sophisticated traffic management capabilities including load balancing, automatic retries etc.

 ### Why API Gateway?

-We need a single entry / Ingress point into the Tazama system.
+We need a single entry / Ingress point into the Tazama platform.
 Can we use nginx?
 Yes.
 But then why Ambassador - because it is built for Kubernetes and implementating the same with nginx will require a little more custom work than to go with Ambassador.

 ### Ambassador Alternatives